 This measures the absolute amount of contribution margin that a company enjoys.
 The formula for Total contribution margin is Total sales, Less Total variable costs.
 One can use this to determine overall profitability by comparing the total margin to fixed costs.
 Net income for a company will be the contribution margin, Less fixed costs.

 One can also use the contribution margin to prepare a contribution margin income statement.
 This statement helps understand how sales will affect profitability and cost behavior.
 Amounts, such as sales, variable costs, and contribution margin, change in proportion to each other.
 For instance, if sales increase by 10%, then contribution margin and variable costs would also rise by 10%.
 The fixed costs, however, remain the same.

 The contribution margin income statement is different from the income statement.
 We first subtract variable costs from sales and then fixed costs in the contribution margin income statement.
 In this, variable and fixed cost includes both manufacturing and selling costs.
 Following is a proforma of a contribution margin income statement –

 |Less: Provision for Income Tax||200|

-Calculating per unit of contribution margin tells how sales of additional unit impact the net income.
+Calculating per unit of contribution margin tells how sales of additional units impact the net income.
 We can calculate it by subtracting the sales price per unit from the variable costs per unit.
-For example, a smartphone sells for $1000 and the variable cost of each unit is $600.
+For example, a smartphone sells for $1000, and the variable cost of each unit is $600.
 In this case, the contribution margin per unit is $400, or we can say selling each unit increase the net income by $400.
-We can also say that any increase in the selling price won’t affect the variable cost, and thus would lead to more profits only.
+We can also say that any increase in the selling price won’t affect the variable cost and thus would lead to more profits only.

 When we calculate the contribution margin ratio, it tells the percentage of sales that would help to increase the net income.
 To calculate the contribution margin ratio, we divide the contribution margin by sales.
 The contribution margin or sales can either be total or per unit.
 The formula for contribution margin ratio is;